Magdalene Thoresen

 Anna Magdalene Thoresen, née Kragh (3 June 1819 – 28 March 1903) was a Danish-born Norwegian poet, novelist, short story writer and playwright.
 She is said to have inspired a number of other writers to model characters after her.
 Her stepdaughter, Suzannah Ibsen, was married to Henrik Ibsen.
+A selection of her letters has been published as Breve fra Magdalene Thoresen 1855-1901 (Memoirer og Breve, 1919).

 Personal life

 She was born Anna Magdalene Kragh in Fredericia, Denmark, the daughter of skipper Thomas Nielsen Kragh and Anna Kristine Pedersen.
 She gave birth to an illegitimate child, who was put out to nurse.
-She then moved to Norway in 1842 and became governess for dean Hans Conrad Thoresen (1802–1858) at Herøy in Sunnmøre.
+She then moved to Norway in 1842 and became governess for dean Hans Conrad Thoresen (1802–1858) who lived in Herøy Municipality in Sunnmøre.
 He was a widower and had five children, and she married him in 1843.
 From 1844 they lived in Bergen, where she played a central role in the cultural life.
 Her stepdaughter, Suzannah Ibsen, was married to Henrik Ibsen.
 She had four children with Hans Conrad Thoresen.
 After her husband's death in 1858, she travelled to Copenhagen in 1861, moved to Christiania in 1866, and lived in Copenhagen from 1870.
 She died in Copenhagen in 1903.